 That morning in July, waiting for the vet to come, I was given gifts.
 My friend, Suzanne, took what I’ve always called my angel picture of Boo and added wings and a meaningful rainbow.

 This is Boo as her truest self: an angel who blessed my life for fifteen years and who was, herself, saved by angels twice.
 Of course.
 They couldn’t abandon one of their own who was here on a mission.

 Another friend confessed that my little dog had asked her a year before to make a thank you video for me, because Boo would be leaving this world soon.
 Jayne then sat on this stunning bit of communication with my dog until the time was right.
-That video, given to me exactly one year ~ to the day ~ that Boo requested Jayne’s help in making it, lifts my heart every time I watch it.
+That video, given to me exactly one year ~ to the day ~ that Boo requested Jayne’s help in making it, a gift I received the very day Boo died, lifts my heart every time I watch it.

 Even knowing what I know about consciousness and the continuity of life, about the One of us manifesting in all of these stories, I am stunned that my dog could conspire with a friend ~ in advance ~ to make a video to comfort me when she was gone.
 Jayne said that Boo conversed “in full sentences” to choose pictures to go with particular memories she knew would please me.
 (Even writing that, I’m aware of how entirely mad it sounds.
 “My dog picked out pictures and stories.”
 What??)

 In the summer of 2020, Deaf Betty had experienced a severe bout of vestibular disease.
 It lasted about three months and nothing seemed to help.
 Jayne had done a couple of healings with her and she was about to do another.